Glendale Central Park

 Urban Oasis in Transition

-In the bustling heart of downtown Glendale, California, you can find Glendale Central Park - a 2.71-acre green retreat that's currently in a state of metamorphosis.
-Historically, this space has been part of a larger 6.42-acre area that includes the Adult Recreation Center and the Central Library, forming a civic and recreational hub for the community.
+Historically, Glendale Central Park has been part of a larger 6.42-acre area that includes the Adult Recreation Center and the Central Library, forming a civic and recreational hub for the community.
+Today, the 2.71-acre green space in the heart of downtown Glendale, California, is in a state of metamorphosis.

 For years, this little patch of green was the community's backyard - a place where locals could escape the concrete landscape and enjoy a moment of tranquility in the midst of urban Glendale.